dfcastellanos/MEPLS/README.md

 ####Windows
 Building on Windows has not been tested yet.
-You can follow [deal.II]'s own building instructions for Windows, after which building a MEPLS model should be trivial.
+You can follow [deal.II]'s own building instructions for Windows, after which building a MEPLS model should be straightforward.

 ####macOS
 Building on macOS has not been tested yet.
-You can follow [deal.II]'s own building instructions for macOS, after which building a MEPLS model should be trivial.
+You can follow [deal.II]'s own building instructions for macOS, after which building a MEPLS model should be straightforward.

-## Documentation
+## Documentation and tutorial
-You can access the documentation online on the [project's website].
+You can access the documentation and the tutorial online on the [project's website].
-Alternatively, you can generate the documentation in different formats using [Doxygen](https://www.doxygen.nl/index.html) and the generation script located in `/path/to/MEPLS_dir/doc`.
+Alternatively, you can generate them in different formats using [Doxygen](https://www.doxygen.nl/index.html) and the generation script located in `/path/to/MEPLS_dir/doc`.

 ## Contact
+You can report issues and bugs in the [project's repository](https://github.com/kastellane/MEPLS).
-You can contact the author for, e.g., reporting issues and bugs or submitting requests and ideas through the contact methods provided on the [author's website].
+You can contact the author through the methods provided on the [author's website] for longer discussions regarding, e.g., requests and ideas for the project or if you need some help to use MEPLS.

 ## License